bdfinlayson/annotation-tool/README.md

 - Switching between chapters
 - Dropdown menu

-To demo, clone the repo and run 'python -m SimpleHTTPServer' from the local directory.
+To demo, clone the repo and run `python -m SimpleHTTPServer` from the local directory.

 Or [test-drive the live app on my website](http://http://bryanfinlayson.com/code/annotation-tool/index.html).